To apply to Girls on Ice click here. The application deadline is TODAY January 31st 2014 (11:59PM Alaska Time).

 1. Are international students eligible?
 Yes – our Mount Baker WA program is open to all girls.
 Our Alaska program is geared towards Alaskan & Pacific Northwest girls.

-2. Is the 200-word limit for each question on the application or for the application as a whole?
-The 200 word limit is for each question.
+2. Is the 900-character limit for each question on the application or for the application as a whole?
+The 900-character limit is for each question.

 3. Do both of the recommendation letters have to be from teachers at my school?
 We would like at least one recommendation letter to be from a teacher at your school.
 The other may be from someone who plays a strong “teacher” role in your life, but may not be at your school.
 If you choose to ask someone who is not a school teacher, then please have them describe the “teacher” role they have in your life.
 For example, the director of a play you have been in, or the leader of an organization you are involved in.
 Family friends do not generally fit this role, unless they have also played a specific teacher-type role in your life.